 Role of a Forensic Chemist

 A forensic chemist is a person who is expected to spend their time and effort to identify, quantify and evaluate unknown items at a crime scene.
 They spend their time in the laboratory and analyze the evidence from the crime scene.
 After which the information is handed over to a detective who puts together all the information from all the different departments and advertently solves the crime.

 Methods used in Forensic Chemistry

 - Spectroscopy: Spectroscopy is the method of imparting electromagnetic radiation on a body and recording its reaction to it.
-Used to measure sample by absorption spectroscopy.
-Also, in measuring of toxic samples in blood.
+Used to measure samples by absorption spectroscopy.
+Also, in measuring toxic samples in blood.

 - Chromatography: When the substance to be texted is impure, forensic chemists use chromatography.
 Chromatography breaks down the mixture into its component constituents which can be analyzed separately.